-Directed by Fei Mu,was released in 1948, before the communist overthrow of China.
+Directed by Fei Mu, Spring in a Small Town was released in 1948, before the communist overthrow of China.
 This meant it was supressed and Fei Mu fled Hong Kong, dying only two years later.
-But it resurfaced in the 1980’s, as the China Film Archive opened it’s doors and was championed, earning itself the spot of No 1 Chinese film in 2005 at Hong Kong Film Awards.
+But it resurfaced in the 1980’s, as the China Film Archive opened it’s doors and Spring in a Small Town was championed, earning itself the spot of No 1 Chinese film in 2005 at Hong Kong Film Awards.
 The BFI has a new digital release of the film, with its first theatrical run in the UK, coming to cinemas this weekend.

-Take David Lean’sand blend it together with Wong Kar Wai’s and you’ll be close to what is.
-While has steam trains and the intense gaze of Trevor Howard, this particular film holds a little more subtlety.
+Take David Lean’s Brief Encounter and blend it together with Wong Kar Wai’s In The Mood For Love and you’ll be close to what Spring in a Small Town is.
+While Brief Encounter has steam trains and the intense gaze of Trevor Howard, this particular film holds a little more subtlety.
 Situated in the ruins of a large estate, Zhou Yuwen (Wei Wei) is considered the heroine of this tale, as she looks after her invalid husband Dai Liyan (Shi Yu).
 She is not alone, with her teenage sister-in-law Dai Xiu (Zhang Hongmai) and faithful servant Lao Huang (Cui Chaoming).
 It is the arrival of Liyan’s friend, and Yuwen’s teenage love, Zhang Zhichen (Li Wei) that shakes the dynamic of what is Yuwen’s life.

 This review was originally written for Flickering Myth on June 20th 2014